Top Tips for Calming an IBS Flare-Up

 • Heat Therapy: Try applying a heating pad or hot water bottle to your stomach for about 15-20 minutes.
 Heat can relax your muscles and alleviate cramps.

 • Gentle Exercise: Light movements, like walking or stretching, can help stimulate digestion.
+Gentle movement, like walking or yoga, can help regulate gut motility and reduce stress hormones.
 Just avoid intense exercise, which might aggravate your symptoms.

 • Peppermint Tea: Peppermint oil has natural soothing effects on the digestive tract.
 Sip on peppermint tea throughout the day for relief.